A buyers' guide to washing machines

 Manufacturers grade their own products and Trading Standards monitor standardized tests across the industry.
 Sometimes the more expensive the model, the higher graded it will be in terms of energy efficiency and the more energy-saving features there’ll be, such as timed delays and temperature settings or technology to adjust settings during the spin cycle.

 This isn’t to say that a cheap washing machine won’t be energy efficient; many cheaper machines will feature a pressure switch to gauge the size of the load and vary the amount of water needed, or they’ll have a half load setting for smaller and shorter loads.

 Having narrowed down your search for the perfect washing machine to suit your needs refine your search further on our shopping pages with the settings in the left column.

-You aren't dealing with Crowdstorm for the sale – you're dealing directly with John Lewis, Argos, Currys etc – but with all the best deals ready to compare in one place.
+And remember you aren't dealing with Crowdstorm for the actual sale – you're dealing directly with John Lewis, AO, Currys PC World etc; but with all the best deals ready to compare in one place.